smarigowda/ML/ml_notes.md

 # Confusion Matrix

-## Read:

 https://www.analyticsvidhya.com/blog/2020/04/confusion-matrix-machine-learning/?utm_source=blog&utm_medium=auc-roc-curve-machine-learning

-## Watch:

 https://www.youtube.com/watch?v=Kdsp6soqA7o

-This video from Stat Quest clealy explains the use of Confusion Matrix.
-It is very important to understand what is Confusion Matrix and why it is used.
+`It is very important to understand what is Confusion Matrix and how it is used.
+Above video is from Stat Quest.
+It clealy explains the use of Confusion Matrix. `

 # Accuracy